csparpa/pyowm/sphinx/v3/code-recipes.md

 ```

 #### Get the ID of a city given its name
-Don't forget that there is a high probabilty that your city is not unique in the world, and multiple cities with the same name exist in other countries
+Don't forget that there is a high probability that your city is not unique in the world, and multiple cities with the same name exist in other countries
 Therefore specify toponyms and country 2-letter names separated by comma.
 Eg: if you search for the British `London` you'll likely multiple results:
 you then should also specify the country (`GB`) to narrow the search only to Great Britain.